rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 - Overall swanky look of a modern classroom

-The CM while dedicating the transformed schools to people of Odisha hoped that the students will have access to pedagogic training for a better foundational education at highschools.
-It will help them to be better prepared  for entrance tests in engineering or medical education.
+The CM while dedicating the transformed schools to people of Odisha hoped that the students will have access to pedagogic training for a better foundational education at the highschool level.
+It will help them better prepared for entrance tests in engineering, medical and other professional studies.
 Overall, it is indeed a laudable step which no other state govt has undertaken so far.
-An improved ambiance at the govt schools will increase the enrollment.
-The craze for enrollment at the private schools will decrease.
-Hopefully the private schools will restructure the fees and the high school education will become more affordable.
+An improved ambiance at the public schools will increase the enrollment.
+The craze for the private schools will decrease.
+Hopefully, the private school owners will restructure the fees and the quality high school education will become more affordable.
 It is indeed a win-win situation for both students and their parents.
 I believe govt is not thinking of raising fee structure.
 Even if the fee increases a bit, many parents won't mind much.
 The govt may still continue to provide financial assistance to econonmically weaker sections of the students and their parents.
 The CM has rightly pointed out that the state is making investment for the future which begins at the schools.
 If the